 Back in April, the National Theatre kicked off a star-studded new production of Othello – one of the best-known and most highly esteemed plays in the English literary canon, and a highlight of William Shakespeare’s legendary oeuvre.

 Four months down the line, the production is still up and running – but not for much longer.
-The National Theatre has recently released tickets for the last handful of performances, which stretch until the beginning of October – meaning fans of the Bard have a little over a month to book hotel accommodation in London and catch a show.
+The National Theatre has recently released tickets for the last handful of performances, which stretch until the beginning of October – meaning fans of the Bard have a little over a month to book The Montcalm Hotel London and catch a show.

 Othello tells the story of the eponymous ‘Moor of Venice’ – a decorated general of north African origin – and his marriage to Venetian beauty Desdemona.
 Conducted in secret, their union ruffles the feathers of the local aristocracy.
 What’s more, it incites Othello’s lieutenant – the crafty Iago – into plotting towards his master’s downfall.